upcmd/updocs-content/logs/c0114_vvvv.md

     current exec runtime vars:
     (*core.Cache)({
-      "jerry": "this is jerry in global",
+      "tom": "this is tom in global",
-      "tom": "this is tom in global"
+      "jerry": "this is jerry in global"
     })

-    grave_franklin2: overall final exec vars:
+    serene_colden2: overall final exec vars:

     (*core.Cache)({
-      "jerry": "this is jerry in global",
+      "tom": "this is tom in global",
-      "tom": "this is tom in global"
+      "jerry": "this is jerry in global"
     })

       located task-> 2 [subtask1]: